Body Flexion

 If we prevent the neck block from shifting forward, the soundboard cannot shear.
 If we prevent any forward movement on the part of the neck / neck block / upper bout, we never need to reset the neck (unless there is a problem with the bridge/bracing that causes the soundboard to lift, but that is an entirely separate issue).

 To better support a center soundhole design, it is necessary to first address the structural integrity of the guitar.
-One approach to a solution reinforces the upper bout.
-Traditionally, by (wrongly) focusing on the hinging potential of the neck, a multitude of unnecessary bracing has been added to the design, which does not prevent the Neck Block from shifting (or soundboards from shearing) as we have seen.
+A solution lies in reinforcing the upper bout, not the soundboard.
+Traditionally, by (wrongly) focusing on the hinging potential of the neck, a multitude of unnecessary bracing has been added to the design, which does not prevent the Neck Block from shifting or soundboards from shearing, as we have seen.

 The neck must be prevented from shifting forward.
 It must be prevented from movement of any kind.